Skip to content

 • GET /health → 200

-• GET /api/v1/folios without header → 400 (confirms the auth middleware is wired — a critical security regression otherwise)
+• GET /api/v1/folios without the auth header → 400 (confirms the auth middleware is wired — a critical security regression otherwise)

-See docs/FIRST_DEPLOY.md in the repo for the complete one-time setup checklist: prereqs, env files, setup:envs, first build, backup cron install, service install, first deploy, first tag, desktop reconnection, backup/restore stress test.
+For the complete one-time setup checklist — prereqs, env files, first build, backup cron install, service install, first deploy, first tag, desktop reconnection, and a backup/restore stress test — see docs/FIRST_DEPLOY.md in the repo.